It’s the art of getting your company or business to the top of search engines organically.

 - Your main keywords should appear in the Title tag of your web pages.

 They should be unique and relevant to EACH page.

 - Use the keywords/phrase in a heading tag (H1, H2 etc) on your web page.

-- Create content which contains the keywords you wish to be found on search engines.
+- Create content which contains the keywords you wish to be found in search engines.
 Write useful content for your site visitors – not just for search engines.

-- Claim and optimize your Free Business listings.
-If your target audience is local customers then SEO for Local Search will be crucial.
+- Claim and optimize your Free Google My Business listing.
+If your target audience is local customers, then this will be crucial for your local SEO.

 And yes, off-page factors such as backlinks and social aspects are important, but you should focus on ensuring the on-page SEO factors of your site are in place.
 Also consider different configurations of your keyword phrases as this can further extend your reach and maximize your search visibility.

 SEO is part of a strategy and “a function of the rest of your Online Marketing efforts”.
-SEO is ongoing – not a one time set-it and forget-it thing.
-It’s also important to monitor your site performance via Google Analytics and keep tabs on it’s “heartbeat” via Google & Bing Webmaster Tools which can provide invaluable data.
+And good SEO takes time.
 Getting to the top of page one on Google is one thing.
 Staying there in another one entirely!!